This article provides an overview of key enterprise features provided by the Universal Windows Platform (UWP) for Windows 10 apps.

-What's new for Enterprise applications
+What's new and recent for enterprise applications

 Windows Template Studio